edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::datetime
 =============

-The :eql:type:`std::datetime` values are represented as a 64-bit integer, most sigificant byte first.
+:eql:type:`std::datetime` values are represented as a 64-bit integer, most sigificant byte first.
 The value is the number of *microseconds* between the encoded datetime and January 1st 2000, 00:00 UTC.
 A Unix timestamp can be converted into an EdgeDB ``datetime`` value using this